 Before me, the undersigned authority, on this day personally appeared Lee Hartman who being by me duly sworn, deposes and says that he is the Publisher of Fort Bend Herald and that said newspaper meets the requirements of Section 2051.044 of the Texas Government Code, to wit:

-1. it devotes not less than twenty-five percent (25%) of its total column lineage to general interest items;
+1. it devotes not less than twenty-five percent (25%) of its total column lineage to general interest items; 2. it is published at least once each week;

 (CLIPPING) (S)